Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 5 Best Straight Razors for Beginners

-By now you're either got a Ph.D. in straight razor anatomy or have just skipped ahead to the recommendations.
+By now, you've either gotten a Ph.D. in straight razor anatomy or followed the recommendations.
 Each of the razors below is ideal for tenderfoot shavers.
 Our recommendations come from the world's best and most respected manufacturers.
-All the follwoing straight razors are made from carbon steel and come with rounded points, jimps, shoulders, and full hollow blades—all reasonably priced and tested by our staff.
-If you are overwhelmed by all the technical aspects of a straight edge razor it is highly recommended to start with a basic entry level straight razor that is included in a men's straight razor kit.
+All straight razors are made from carbon steel and come with rounded points, jimps, shoulders, and full hollow blades—all reasonably priced and tested by our staff.
+If you are overwhelmed by all the technical aspects of a straight edge razor, starting with a basic entry-level straight razor included in a men's straight razor kit is highly recommended.

 Should I Buy A Straight Razor Kit?

-If you are new to straight razor shaving a complete straight razor kit is the perfect way to get started.
+If you are new to straight razor shaving, a complete straight razor kit is the perfect way to start.
 It's cost effective and will save you the hassle of piecing together all the right elements to begin wet shaving.
-We like the quality straight razor kits from Naked Armor because they have everything you need to launch into straight razor without breaking the bank.
-The Solomon kit below as a great starter kit or the Theirs Issard kit—our favorite starter kit if money is no object.
-Let's dive into out top straight razor recommendations:
+We like the quality straight razor kits from Naked Armor because they have everything you need to launch into a straight razor without breaking the bank.
+The Solomon kit below is a great starter kit, and the Theirs Issard kit is our favorite starter kit if money is no object.
+Let's dive into our top straight razor recommendations:

 1) Naked Armor Solomon Straight Razor 7/8' Brown

 Learning the art of shaving is easy with this award-winning vintage-style straight razor.
 The Solomon Straight Razor is an extra-durable must-have shaving tool.
-Designed to brave through corrosive elements and heavy-duty shaving, this straight razor has a 59-61 HRC VG-10HZ Japanese steel blade perfectly complemented by its biblical brown algum wood handle and 115-grain two-sided gold copper heads.
+Designed to withstand corrosive elements and heavy-duty shaving, it has a 59-61 HRC VG-10HZ Japanese steel blade perfectly complemented by its biblical brown algum wood handle and 115-grain two-sided gold copper heads.

 Naked Armor Solomon